 After the sharer lays out all the resonant cards, the listener asks why those particular cards came up.

 The listener actively listens to the sharer’s responses without giving any unsolicited advice or other anti-empathy strategies.

-"My partner and I will send each other Google calendar invites to do this process together so we can check in about how we're feeling about life.
+"My friends and I regularly do this process together so we can check in about how we're feeling about life.
 It's been a fantastically helpful tool for connecting and communicating about the stuff that can be difficult to articulate." - Kate

 For this activity, the T&E cards should be divided into challenging feelings and enjoyable feelings.
 Take a couple of minutes to sort the cards before starting.

 Get a volunteer to be the first sharer.
 Everyone else is a guesser for the first round (they get to be sharers later).

 The sharer has one minute to share an experience about which they’re having feelings.

 When you’re a guesser, just fully listen.

 Round 1: Have one guesser divide the “challenging” feelings cards evenly among the guessers.
 Each guesser goes through their stack of cards and picks four cards they think describe how the sharer is feeling.